zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 ## How do you deploy it?

-The BentoML Model Deployer flavor is provided by the BentoML ZenML integration, you need to install it on your local machine to be able to deploy your models.
+Within ZenML you can quickly get started with BentoML by simply creating Model Deployer Stack Component with the BentoML flavor.
+To do so you'll need to install the required python packages on your local machine to be able to deploy your models:
-You can do this by running the following command:

 ```bash
 zenml integration install bentoml -y